mehmetkahya0/RealVision-ObjectUnderstandingAI/README.md

 ```

 ### Runtime Configuration
-All settings can be adjusted during runtime using keyboard shortcuts or by modifying the configuration file.
+All settings can be adjusted during runtime using keyboard shortcuts:

 ## 🚨 Troubleshooting